-- F3.1 The Higher Doctorate Panel in C3 will nominate a minimum of three external assessors to examine the submission.
-The Panel may consult externally to assist in the process of identifying suitable assessors. - F3.2 The assessors should be acknowledged as experts of international standing in the field, or a very closely related field, corresponding to that set out in the submission made by the student.
-All assessors must be external to, and independent, of the University. - F3.3 Each assessor will be required to submit an independent report on the merits of the submission to the Panel, which should also include a recommendation as to whether the award should be made. - F3.4 Where there is disagreement between the reports of the assessors, the Panel may appoint an additional assessor(s), should this be considered to be an appropriate way of arriving at an overall recommendation. - F3.5 Based on the assessors' recommendations, the Chair of the Panel is required to write formally to the Faculty Research Degrees Committee (FRDC) recommending either: - a) The award of Higher Doctorate; or - b) The student has failed to meet the standard required for the award

-F3.6 Following confirmation by the FRDC that an award should be made, the student is required to provide the Research & Enterprise Training Institute with a final, hard copy version of the published work and associated documentation submitted in support of the application in a format that is akin to that of a PhD thesis of the university.
+- F3.1 In consultation with the FRDC, the Higher Doctorate Panel in C3 will nominate a minimum of three external examiners to examine the submission.
+The Panel may consult externally to assist in the process of identifying suitable examiners. - F3.2 The examiners will: - (i) be acknowledged as experts of international standing in the field, or a very closely related field, corresponding to that set out in the submission made by the student. - (ii) be external to, and independent, of the University - (iii) declare any previous collaboration and/or conflict of interest - (iv) not normally have been within the previous three years, either a supervisor of another student or an external examiner at the university - (v) not have been employed by the University within the previous three years - F3.3 Each examiner will be required to submit an independent report on the merits of the submission to the Panel, which should also include a recommendation as to whether the award should be made. - F3.4 Where there is disagreement between the reports of the examiners, the Panel may appoint an additional examiner(s), should this be considered to be an appropriate way of arriving at an overall recommendation. - F3.5 Based on the examiners recommendations, the Chair of the Panel is required to write formally to the Faculty Research Degrees Committee (FRDC) recommending either: - a) The award of Higher Doctorate; or - b) The student has failed to meet the standard required for the award - F3.6 Following confirmation by the FRDC that an award should be made, the student is required to provide the Research & Enterprise Training Institute with a final, electronic version of the published work and associated documentation submitted in support of the application in a format that is akin to that of a PhD thesis of the university.